learnk8s/learnk8s.io/_blog/why-kube/index.md

 docker run <my-container>
 ```

-And since all containers implement a common interface, you can run any other container with the same command:
+And since all containers implement a standard interface, you can run any other container with the same command:

 ```bash
 docker run mysql